tansy/zxc/README.md

 ### Benchmark ARM64 (Google Axion)

-Benchmarks were conducted using lzbench (from @inikep), compiled with GCC 12.2.0 on Linux 64-bits Debian GNU/Linux 12 (bookworm).
+Benchmarks were conducted using lzbench (from @inikep), compiled with GCC 12.2.0 using *MOREFLAGS="-march=native"* on Linux 64-bits Debian GNU/Linux 12 (bookworm).
 The reference hardware is a Google Neoverse-V2 processor (ARM64).
 All performance metrics reflect single-threaded execution on the standard Silesia Corpus.

 | Compressor name         | Compression| Decompress.| Compr. size | Ratio | Filename |
 | ---------------         | -----------| -----------| ----------- | ----- | -------- |